Dick Cheney returns to the House and receives a warm welcome … from Democrats

 He said that the younger Cheney’s actions remind him of the stories he heard when he first arrived in Washington in 1975.

 “I’m very proud of Liz Cheney.
 And what I couldn’t help but think of is, when I first came here, and hearing from, talking with Hugh Scott and Barry Goldwater.
-One was the Republican leader, one was Mr. Conservative, and how they had to go down and tell Richard Nixon, you have to leave,” said Leahy, now third in line to the presidency as Senate president pro temp, noting the roles the two late GOP senators played in convincing Nixon to resign as president.
+One was the Republican leader, one was Mr. Conservative, and how they had to go down and tell Richard Nixon, you have to leave,” said Leahy, now third in line to the presidency as Senate president pro tempore, noting the roles the two late GOP senators played in convincing Nixon to resign as president.

 “They thought it was a thing they had to do,” said Leahy, who watched Liz Cheney’s media appearances Thursday morning.
 “And that’s what I was thinking of, more than anything else.”